WavX/bioacoustics/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a minor fix release to fix compilation errors on Solaris and improve error messages in the configure script.
+* This is a minor fix release to fix an OpenMP failure with clang observed on CRAN's machine and properly link the OpenMP library.